MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

    limitations under the License.  -->
 # Emulate mobile devices (Device Emulation)

-Use **Device emulation** <!--aka "Device Mode"--> to approximate how your page looks and responds on a mobile device.
+Use the **Device Emulation** tool, sometimes called _Device Mode_, to approximate how your page looks and responds on a mobile device.

 DevTools provides the following mobile device emulation features:

 * [Simulate a mobile viewport](#simulate-a-mobile-viewport)
 * [Throttle the network](#throttle-the-network-only)